 Have I sold you on PocketVideo?
 Give it a try and see if you like the results.
 It’s fairly intuitive to use, and you can create some great intros for your YouTube, Facebook, and Instagram videos.

-Have you used PocketVideo for your video introductions?
+Have you used PocketVideo for your video intros?
 Do you have any additional tips and tricks?
 Let me know in the comments:)